-- The desire to try to address the challenges of growth in income disparity and the decline in middle-class employment opportunities shaped the land-use and investment priorities in the Recommended Plan.
-In the current recovery, well-paying jobs for people with high levels of education increased.
-Low-wage jobs did as well.
-That said, opportunity is shrinking for the middle class.
-This trend is explained in detail in the Economic Opportunities Analysis (EOA).
-It is important to maintain manufacturing and distribution jobs because they serve as an upward mobility ladder for a large sector of the population especially people of color and those without access to higher education. - Expanding middle-wage jobs, however, does not mean we should sacrifice environmental quality or accept industrial sprawl.
-Portland can use our existing employment land base more efficiently, but this will require public investment.
-There are X acres of industrial brownfields that could be returned to productive use.
-There are also important transportation investments (identified in the Transportation System Plan [TSP]) that should be made to increase the productivity of existing employment sites in the Columbia Corridor. - We also urge City Council to approve the Comprehensive Plan recommendations for West Hayden Island and to request the Metro Council action needed to align with these recommendations.
-We did not have unanimous agreement on the West Hayden Island question, but we all believe it should be settled.
-It should not wait 20 more years.
-If the regional consensus is to preserve that site as a natural area, let's get on with it.
+- The desire to try to address growing income disparity and declining middle-class employment opportunities shaped the Recommended Plan.
+In the current economic recovery, well-paying jobs for people with high levels of education increased.
+Low-wage jobs also grew.
+Family-wage middle class career opportunities did not. - It is important to maintain manufacturing and distribution jobs, because they serve as an upward mobility ladder for a large sector of the population especially people of color and those without access to higher education. - In order to maintain and grow our manufacturing and distribution job sector, Portland must use our existing employment land base more efficiently, but this will require significant public investment.
+There are 600 acres of industrial brownfields that could be returned to productive use.
+There are also important transportation investments recommended in the Transportation Systems Plan (TSP) that can increase the productivity of existing employment.
+The Economic Opportunity Analysis (EOA) assumed the low-end 2035 forecast for commodity shipping. - Expanding middle-wage jobs, however, does not mean we should sacrifice environmental quality or accept industrial sprawl.
+Also of note, the PSC found that the 2035 industrial land supply would be sufficient to meet the jobs and economic development objectives without greenfield development on West Hayden Island.